 If you are accused of DUI (driving under the influence) in the state of Washington, you will actually be facing two types of charges – a criminal charge and an “administrative” charge.

 It’s not “double jeopardy,” and in fact, most states have a similar two-part approach to handling DUI cases.
+A DUI lawyer in Seattle will be able to explain your legal options more in depth.

 When you are arrested for DUI in Washington, you will be charged criminally with driving under the influence, and you will also become subject to an administrative driver’s license suspension by the Washington Department of Licensing (DOL).